-The ground albedo ρ_g is computed in the same way as in Lefèvre et al. (2013).
+The ground albedo $\rho{\rm g}$ is computed in the same way as in Lefèvre et al. (2013).
 Blanc et al. (2014) created a worldwide climatological complete database containing monthly means of the three BRDF parameters, called fiso, fvol, and fgeo (Schaaf et al., 2002).
 There is one value of each parameter per month which is allotted to the middle of the day of the middle of the month.
 A linear interpolation yields fiso, fvol, and fgeo for each minute of the day.

 In the presence of cloud, ρ_g is not the same as that calculated by McClear and must be computed again.
 The major difficulty is that ρ_g depends upon $D(\rho_g)$ and $G(\rho_g)$ which depend themselves on ρ_g .
 At this step, B, and accordingly $K\tau_B$, are known, and the method proposed by Lefèvre et al. (2013, Eq.
 8) can be used to solve the problem.
+It has been shown that already a cloud probability of 1% should be used as an indicator for switching to the cloudy scheme.

-Solar zenithal angle θ_s and extra-terrestrial irradiance E_0 are computed with the SG2 algorithm (Blanc and Wald, 2012) for the middle of the minute.
+Solar zenithal angle θ_S and extra-terrestrial irradiance E_0 are computed with the SG2 algorithm (Blanc and Wald, 2012) for the middle of the minute.